-In other sense, you’re basically overwriting the new firmware on the GPU by flashing the BIOS which will offer new values of the core clock, memory clock, voltage limit, power limit, etc. So, all of the new values in the system of the GPU will definitely increase the performance more than just overclocking.
+In another sense, you’re basically overwriting the new firmware on the GPU by flashing the BIOS which will offer new values of the core clock, memory clock, voltage limit, power limit, etc. So, all of the new values in the system of the GPU will definitely increase the performance more than just overclocking.

 Compatible Graphics Cards for BIOS Flashing

-Most of the AMD graphics cards like AMD Radeon RX Vega 56, Radeon RX 5700, and more models are very much popular in the GPU users for BIOS flashing.
+Most of the AMD graphics cards like AMD Radeon RX Vega 56, Radeon RX 5700, and more models are very much popular with GPU users for BIOS flashing.
 The best part is that most of these AMD GPUs have the same PCBs as the higher variants like RX Vega 64 and RX 5700 XT.
 In short, users can easily get the same core clocks and performance levels as the high-end GPUs.

 - Make sure that you have a powerful PSU (Power Supply Unit) to handle the overclocking of the GPU.

 - Ensure that your CPU cabinet is well-ventilated and the CPU/GPU cooling fan is working properly.
 Airflow should be properly maintained.

 - Keep in mind that your graphics card has a dual-BIOS option.
 Most of the higher-tier GPUs offer a dual-BIOS system only for safety purposes.
 (Optional)